-Mitchell Youth Council is an advisory committee of Mitchell Shire Council and a youth development program.
+Mitchell Youth Council is an advisory committee of Mitchell Shire Council and our Youth Development Program.
 It provides an important opportunity for young people to have input into Council decisions.

 Mitchell Youth Council:

-- provides advice to Council about how these issues can be addressed; and
+- provides advice to Council about how these issues can be addressed

 - develops local initiatives and projects for young people